David Lloyd (sportscaster)

-David Lloyd is a sportscaster for ESPN.
+David Lloyd is a sportscaster who worked for ESPN for nearly 30 years.
 He appeared on the Coast to Coast SportsCenter Monday through Friday with Cari Champion.
 Lloyd is a native of Westport, Connecticut.
 He has a bachelor's degree in international relations from Colgate University after graduating in 1983.

 After an internship at WMAZ in Macon, Georgia, he anchored sportscasts at KTXL in Sacramento, California; WCIV in Charleston, South Carolina; and KGTV in San Diego, California.
 He joined ESPN in October 1997.
+Lloyd was laid off from ESPN in July 2026 as part of a mass layoff.